Krakean/lightalloy/README.md

 Binaries can be found in Binary folder.

-Or you can download them somewhere in the internet, becase on official web-site - http://light-alloy.ru - you will find only the modern Light Alloy, not the classic one which is present here.
+Or you can download them somewhere in the internet, because on official web-site - http://light-alloy.verona.im - you will find only the modern Light Alloy, not the classic one which is present here.

 How to compile
 --------------